Yggdrasill501/Exoplanet_Search/CONCEPT.md

 # Exoplanet Search
 ## Concept
-app/algorithm that should help astronomers help to extract data and find exoplanets from frames and pictures of stars in time.
+Concept is to create script that will help astronomers help to extract data and find exoplanets from frames and pictures of stars in time.

 ## Idea
 The idea is to write script that will take data from NASA database, Juliet and Lightcurve api.
-Tha write some general algorithm that proces picture or data sets of stars than, then search for exoplanets in data and return if there is or there is not exoplanet.
+Then write some general algorithm that process picture or data sets of stars than, then search for exoplanets in data and return if there is or there is not exoplanet.